vavrek/Open-Assistant-Version-Zero/README.rst

 * Make ``run.sh`` executable with: ``$chmod +x ./run.sh``

-* Run ``./run.sh -c -H20 -m0 -M mind/stella``.
+* Run ``./run.sh -c -H20 -m0 -M mind/boot``.
 Global variables will be set and ``run.py`` will launch.

 * If ``$MINDDIR/conf/commands.json`` has changed and your machine is online, a new dictionary and language model will be created via the `Sphinx Knowledge Base Tool <http://www.speech.cs.cmu.edu/tools/lmtool.html>`__.

-* Say "Hello!" :) To mute, say "Be quiet" or "Silence".
-To unmute, say "Talk to me".

-* To quit, say "Goodbye" or "Farewell."
+* Say `Launch Open Assistant` to enable operating system control commands such as `Maximize Window` and `Fullscreen`.
+Say `Launch Stella` to initiate a dialogue with her mind.
+To have Stella quit say `Goodbye Stella`.
+Say `Close Open Assistant` to quit operating system command recognition.

 * To change assistant commands and language, edit ``$MINDDIR/conf/commands.json``.
 Exit and relaunch ``run.sh``.